fandyd/robot-simulator/README.md

 ### Running

-You can run the application from the executable file generated after you compile the code
+You can run the application from the executable file in the working directory

-    $ /Users/macuser/Document/gowork/bin/robot-simulator
-or
-    $ /Users/macuser/Document/gowork/src/robot-simulator/main
+    $ /Users/macuser/Document/gowork/robot-simulator/main

-Alternatively you can also run the code without compiling the code from your working directory
+Alternatively you can also compile and run the code from your working directory

-    $ go run *.go
+    $ go run main.go

+#### With Table Width and Length

+You are able to change the width and length of the table before starting the program by providing it using flag `-width` and `-length` like below.

+    $ ./main -width=10 -length=10

+#### With File Commands

+You are also able to feed commands using flat file in your working directory by providing the filename before starting the program by using flag `-f` like below

+    $ ./main -f=test-data.Text

+#### Help

+Help is available on how to use the flag options by using `-h` like below

+    $ ./main -h

 ## Commands

 Below are available commands to simulate the robot:

-`PLACE X,Y,F`
-PLACE will put the toy robot on the table in position X,Y and facing NORTH, SOUTH, EAST or WEST.
+`PLACE X,Y,F` will put the toy robot on the table in position X,Y,F.

-`MOVE`
-MOVE will move the toy robot one unit forward in the direction it is currently facing.
+`MOVE` will move the toy robot one unit forward in the direction it is currently facing.

-`LEFT`
-LEFT will rotate the robot 90 degrees to the left from the robot direction without changing the position of the robot.
+`LEFT` will rotate the robot 90 degrees to the left from the robot direction without changing the position of the robot.

-`RIGHT`
-RIGHT will rotate the robot 90 degrees to the right from the robot direction without changing the position of the robot.
+`RIGHT` will rotate the robot 90 degrees to the right from the robot direction without changing the position of the robot.

-`REPORT`
-REPORT will announce the X,Y and F of the robot.
-This can be in any form, but standard output is sufficient.
+`REPORT` will announce the X,Y and F of the robot.
+This will print out X,Y,F of the current state of the robot.